GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Results

-Most of the competing libraries were not able to complete the embedding and prediction tasks on big real-world graphs.
-Indeed \textit{NodeVectors} exceeded the time computation limit, while \textit{SNAP}, \textit{Node2Vec}, and \textit{GraphEmbedding} went out of memory in the embedding phase due to the high memory complexity required by the Alias method they use for pre-computing the transition probabilities (Supplementary Information S7.2.3)\footnote{the Alias method has quadratic complexity with respect to the number of nodes in the graph, therefore becoming quickly too expensive on big graphs.}. \textit{FastNode2Vec} and \textit{PecanPy} went out of time (more than \(48\)h of computation) on the biggest Wikipedia graph.
-In practice only \gra~was able to successfully terminate the embedding and prediction tasks with all the three big real-world graphs considered here.
+Most competing libraries could not complete the embedding and prediction tasks on big real-world graphs.
+Indeed \textit{NodeVectors} exceeded the time computation limit, while \textit{SNAP}, \textit{Node2Vec}, \textit{GraphEmbedding}, and \textit{PyTorch Geometric} went out of memory in the embedding phase, exceeding the available RAM memory (\(64GB\)), while \gra~only required \(54MB\) with the CTD graph.
+For the first three libraries, this is due to the extremely high memory complexity required by the Alias method they use for pre-computing the transition probabilities (Supplementary Information Section 7.2.3); indeed the Alias method has quadratic complexity with respect to the number of nodes in the graph, therefore becoming quickly too expensive on big graphs.
+We also ran \textit{PyTorch Geometric} on a substantially smaller graph (the STRING {\it Homo sapiens} graph, having about $20$K nodes and $12M$ edges) and we registered that \gra~is about $60$ time faster than \textit{PyTorch Geometric}.

+Such comparison is impossible with the other three libraries employing the Alias method, as this smaller graph is still significantly larger than what is possible to handle with them. \textit{FastNode2Vec} and \textit{PecanPy} went out of time (more than \(48\)h of computation) on the biggest Wikipedia graph.
+In practice, only \gra~was able to successfully terminate the embedding and prediction tasks with all three big real-world graphs.